 Landing gear doors are usually an item that can be out of scale.
 The general configuration is an outer skin and some sort of stiffening structure.
 By the time the part is molded in a size the will not break to easily, it can be very thick.
 The Spitfire door used in the example below scales up to about 2 3/4" thick.
 Using the kit parts as a pattern, new thin doors can be easily replicated.

-First, make 2 pattern from the kit doors.
-Remove the edge that represents the outer skin on one door.
-This makes 2 patterns, 1 for the outer skin and the other for the interior stiffener.
-Flipping the patterns will make the doors for both side of the aircraft.
+First, make the template from the kit doors.
+Remove the edge that represents the outer skin on 1 door.
+This will be the template for the for the inner thicker part of the gear door.
+Leave the other door as is to use to mark the outer skin of the gear door.
+Flipping the templates reverses the doors for both sides of the aircraft.

-After all the parts are cut out, hold them together with the pattern and make final adjustments to the shape as needed.
+After all the parts are cut out, hold them together with the template and make final adjustments to the shape as needed.

 Glue the inner and outer pieces together and give it a slight curve to match the bottom of the wing.
-This scaled up to just a bout 1".
-I don't know if that is 100% correct but I would bet it's a heck of a lot closer than 2 3/4".
+The 2 pieces together scale up to just a bout 1".
+Whether it is 100% correct or not I would bet it's a heck of a lot closer than 2 3/4".
+Regardless it is more visually appealing.

 Here is the finished landing gear with some photo etched parts and brake line made from thin solder.
 Tape is used to make the bands for the brakes lines.